hoberobin/wlg_signatures/README.md

 ## Available Signatures

 - **Will Leather Goods** - Standard email signature with single Will Leather Goods logo
-- **Spirit Leather Works** - Email signature with Spirit Leather Works logo
-- **Spirit, Nike, Will Leather Goods** - Email signature with three logos (Spirit, Nike, and Will Leather Goods) arranged in a triangle layout
-- **Spirit, Nike, Will Leather Goods (Alternative)** - Email signature with Nike and Will Leather Goods logos on top, SPIRIT LEATHERWORKS text below (stacked)
+- **Spirit, Nike, Will Leather Goods** - Email signature with Nike and Will Leather Goods logos on top, SPIRIT LEATHERWORKS text below (stacked)

 ## GitHub Pages